SixArm/getoptsy/README.md

-# getoptsy: getopts alternative for long options
+# getoptsy: getopts alternative to parse long options in POSIX

-This `getoptsy` Unix shell script is demonstration of how to parse command line arguments to long options, by using a while loop and pure POSIX code.
+This "getoptsy" Unix shell script is demonstration of how to parse command line arguments to long options, by using while...case, all in POSIX code.

 The source code and detailed comments show how to process these options: